ushahidi/platform-client-mzima/README.md

 ````

 You could be having npm installation issues if you don't have vips on your computer or if it's not updated.
 Install or re-install vips:
 > Note: this vips installation instruction is for mac.
-For other Operating Systems, you can help improve this doc by letting us know how you were able to resolve this issue.
+For other Operating Systems, you can help improve this doc by letting us know how you were able to resolve this issue (if you encounter it too).

 Get vips info from homebrew: